microsoft/WhatTheHack/021-IdentityForApps/Student/06-conditional-access.md

 _Too comfortable?
 Eager to do more?
 Try these additional challenges!_

-**- You can create several different app registrations in your B2C tenant and then configure Conditional Access policies that are specific to each app registration.
-For one app reg, always force MFA; for another, only force MFA for iOS devices; for a third, force MFA for risky behaviors.**
+- You can create several different app registrations in your B2C tenant and then configure Conditional Access policies that are specific to each app registration.
+For one app reg, always force MFA; for another, only force MFA for iOS devices; for a third, force MFA for risky behaviors.